hongseok-yang/probprog17/README.md

 ## Announcements

-#### [27 August 2017] Missing lectures and interview sessions.
+#### [August 27 2017] 1.
+Missing lectures and interview sessions.

 There will be no lectures on the following dates:
 1. September 4 (Mon) and September 6 (Wed) - Business Trip
 2. October 4 (Wed) - Chuseok
 3. October 9 (Mon) - Hangul Proclamation Day
 4. October 16 (Mon) and October 18 (Wed) - Midterm Exam Period
-5. November 15 (Wed) - Business Trip
+5. November 13 (Mon) and November 15 (Wed) - Business Trip
 6. December 11 (Mon) and December 13 (Wed) - Final Exam Period

-Instead of the three missing lectures, I plan to schedule two four-hour interview sessions with project groups.
+Instead of the four missing lectures, I plan to schedule three four-hour interview sessions with project groups.
 Here is our current plan:
 1. 7:00pm - 9:00pm on September 21 and 22 (Thu and Fri).
 2. 7:00pm - 9:00pm on October 26 and 27 (Thu and Fri).
+3. 7:00pm - 9:00pm on November 26 and 27 (Thu and Fri).

 ## Logistics